Key Takeaway

 These practical steps can help prevent vomiting and protect your comfort during the tirzepatide adjustment phase:

-- Reduce your portion sizes immediately.
+Try the BMI Calculator →- Reduce your portion sizes immediately.
 This is the most important change you can make.
-Your stomach is emptying more slowly, so it physically cannot handle the same volumes it did before.
+Your stomach is emptying more slowly, so it physically can't handle the same volumes it did before.
 Eat half of what you would normally put on your plate and see how you feel.

 - Avoid greasy, fried, and rich foods.
 These are the hardest foods for a slow-emptying stomach to process and are the most common triggers for vomiting episodes.